NVIDIA/TensorRT/samples/python/yolov3_onnx/README.md

-# Object Detection With The ONNX TensorRT Backend In Python
+# [DEPRECATED] Object Detection With The ONNX TensorRT Backend In Python

+> This sample has been deprecated starting from TensorRT 10.13 due to unstable yolov3 weights.
+See also https://github.com/pjreddie/darknet/issues/2655

 **Table Of Contents**
 - [Description](#description)